raunaqgupta/open-source-docs/vitess-operator/gcp-quickstart.md

 ## Step 3.
 Edit the name of the Kubernetes secret in the database configuration file.

+This step is only necessary if you want to backup your database; for a quick test deployment, you can skip this step.

 The exampledb.yaml file contains the name of the Kubernetes secret for your database:

 ```yaml